 Denial of Initial Inclusion on the Defending Attorney Roster. ( )

-An attorney may appeal a denial of initial inclusion on the Defending Attorney Roster by submitting a notice of appeal within twenty-one (21) days of the date of the Executive Director’s notice of denial.
+An attorney may appeal a denial of initial inclusion on the Defending Attorney Roster by submitting a notice of appeal within fourteen () days of the date of the notice of denial.

 ( )

-The Commission will review a timely appeal and issue a final agency order affirming or reversing the Executive Director’s decision, or take other action deemed appropriate by the Commission. ( )
+The Commission will review a timely appeal and issue a final agency order affirming or reversing the denial, or take other action deemed appropriate by the Commission. ( )

 Denial of initial inclusion on the Capital Defending Attorney Roster. ( )

-A Defending Attorney may appeal a denial of initial inclusion on the Capital Defending Attorney Roster by submitting a notice of appeal within twenty-one (21) days of the date of the Commission’s notice of denial.
+A Defending Attorney may appeal a denial of initial inclusion on the Capital Defending Attorney Roster by submitting a notice of appeal within fourteen (14) days of the date of the notice of denial.

 ( )